 Plus, check out our video for pizza pockets using crescent roll dough below.
 (Find this printable recipe in the "Frugal Favorites" section of the page!)

 Table of Contents

 It can be a challenge to come up with meals for large families that won't break the bank, but it's certainly not impossible to do.
 The recipes below use a lot of ingredients that you probably already have on hand, so they're easy to pull together for a weeknight win.
 Take the stress out of mealtime and get right to the best part: eating!

 To get you started, try out this frugal recipe for Old Fashioned Salisbury Steak.
 This classic meal will give you so much nostalgia.
 You'll make it again and again!

 >> Pro Tip: Buy in bulk at a discount or club store and cook up a lot of food once a week for school lunches or planned dinners (think Sunday prep!)
 Click here for our comprehensive guide on how to meal prep.
 Learning this simple trick can revolutionize your weekday meals and save you a whole lot of money -- and it couldn't be easier!

 - Poor Man Chicken Broccoli Casserole

-This Poor Man Chicken Broccoli Casserole is baked with chicken, broccoli and cheese.
+Baked with chicken, broccoli, and cheese, this is one of our favorite poor man meals.
 Trust us, this easy chicken casserole recipe is so easy to make - just cook, layer, bake, and you're done!